erfannoury/SuperEdge/Papers/Visual Boundary Detection.md

 ## References

+[Martin et al. 2004] Martin, David R., Charless C. Fowlkes, and Jitendra Malik.
+"Learning to detect natural image boundaries using local brightness, color, and texture cues."
+Pattern Analysis and Machine Intelligence, IEEE Transactions on 26, no. 5 (2004): 530-549.

 [Dollar and Zitnick 2013] Dollár, Piotr, and C. Lawrence Zitnick.
 "Structured forests for fast edge detection."
 In Computer Vision (ICCV), 2013 IEEE International Conference on, pp. 1841-1848.
 IEEE, 2013.

 [Ranzato and Hinton, 2010] Ranzato, M., and Geoffrey E. Hinton.
 "Modeling pixel means and covariances using factorized third-order Boltzmann machines."
 In Computer Vision and Pattern Recognition (CVPR), 2010 IEEE Conference on, pp. 2551-2558.
 IEEE, 2010.